The Best Places to See Snow Near Melbourne

 Of course, it doesn’t have to be so structured.
 A visit here might be just about building a snowman or two, drinking some hot chocolate and falling over a few times on your skis.
 Just have fun!

-When: Skiing season starts from 1st June 2020.
+When: Skiing season starts in June.
 See the latest Mt Buller snow report.

-This is an underdeveloped reserve that is definitely aimed at more experienced snow-lovers, but as a place to drive to see the white stuff, Mt Stirling is as good as any.
+This is an underdeveloped reserve that is definitely aimed at more experienced snow-lovers, but as a place to drive to see snow near Melbourne, Mt Stirling is as good as any.

 Where: Alpine Central, Summit Road, Mt Buller.
 Expect a three-hour drive from Melbourne, via Mansfield.

-When: Skiing season starts from 1st June 2020.
+When: Skiing season usually starts in June.
 See the latest Mt Stirling snow report.

 It’s not an ideal day trip but it is spectacular, with wonderful scenery along the picturesque Great Alpine Road.

 Whether your kids are beginners or more experienced – their needs are catered for at Mt Hotham.
-The resort has 13 lifts that service 3 terrain parks and 35kilometres of cross-country skiing.
+The resort has 13 lifts serving three terrain parks and 35 kilometres of cross-country skiing.
 Snow play?
 Dog sled tours?
 Ski school?
 Snowboarding lessons?
 Gear hire?
 Accommodation?
 It’s all on offer here, at a price.
 Look out for the amazing Glamping accommodation in eco domes!

 Where: Mt Hotham is 372 kilometres from Melbourne, via the National Highway.